 Note: in NFHS 4 and NFHS 5, along with USAID and ICF; DFID, the Bill and Melinda Gates Foundation, UNICEF, UNFPA, and the MacArthur Foundation, as well as the Indian Government also supported the surveys in a major way.

 Which Agencies Provided the Funding for NFHS?

-Many International agencies and the Central Government Ministry has provided the necessary funds to carry out the survey.
+Many international agencies and the Central Government Ministry have provided the necessary funds to carry out the survey.